froilan-miranda/Java-Presentations/md/fundamental-programming-structures-in-java.md

 -

-The value of expression1 || expression2 is automatically true if the  rst expression is true, without evaluating the second expression.
+The value of expression1 || expression2 is automatically true if the  first expression is true, without evaluating the second expression.

 -